Notice of Attendance

 Shareholders who wish to attend the General Meeting shall:

-(ii) give notice of his or her intention to participate at the General Meeting no later than Friday 23 March 2018.
+(ii) give notice of his or her intention to participate at the General Meeting no later than Thursday 16 April 2015.
 Notice of attendance at the General Meeting shall be made in writing to Atrium Ljungberg AB, P.O.
-Box 4200, SE‐131 04 Nacka, or by telephone +46 8 615 89 00, or via the Company’s website www.al.se, or by e‐mail to firstname.lastname@example.org.
+Box 4200, SE‐131 04 Nacka, or by fax +46 8 615 89 99, or by telephone +46 8 615 89 00, or via the Company’s website www.atriumljungberg.se, or by e‐mail to firstname.lastname@example.org.
 When giving notice of participation, the shareholder shall state name, personal identification number or company registration number, telephone number and number of shares represented at the General Meeting.
 If participation is by way of proxy, such document should be submitted in connection with the notice of participation at the General Meeting.
-For shareholders who wish to participate at the General Meeting by proxy, a proxy form will be available at the company’s website, www.al.se and may be ordered by contacting the Company at the above telephone number.
+For shareholders who wish to participate at the General Meeting by proxy, a proxy form will be available at the company’s website, www.atriumljungberg.se and may be ordered by contacting the Company at the above telephone number.

 Matters to be dealt with at the Meeting